Taoism: Tao Te Ching

 Throughout the history of Taoism, the Tao Te Ching has been a central text, used for ritual, self-cultivation, and philosophical purposes.

 According to legend, the Tao Te Ching (also known as the Laozi) was written by Laozi.
 Authorship, precise date of origin, and even unity of the text are still subject of debate and will probably never be known with certainty.
 The earliest manuscripts of this work (written on bamboo tablets) date back to the late 4th century BCE, and these contain significant differences from the later received edition (of Wang Bi c.
 226–249).
 Apart from the Guodian text and the Wang Bi edition, another alternative version exists, the Mawangdui Tao Te Chings.

 Louis Komjathy writes that the Tao Te Ching is "actually a multi-vocal anthology consisting of a variety of historical and textual layers; in certain respects, it is a collection of oral teachings of various members of the inner cultivation lineages."
 Meanwhile, Russell Kirkland argues that the text arose out of "various traditions of oral wisdom" from the state of Chu that were written, circulated, edited, and rewritten by different hands.
 He also suggests that authors from the Jixia academy may have been involved in the editing process.

 The Tao Te Ching is not organized in any clear fashion and is a collection of different sayings on various themes.
-The leading themes of the Tao Te Ching revolve around the nature of Tao, how to attain it and De, the inner power of Tao, as well as the idea of wei wu-wei.
+The leading themes of the Tao Te Ching revolve around the nature of Tao, how to attain it and De, the inner power of Tao, as well as the idea of wu wei.
 Tao is said to be ineffable and accomplishes great things through small, lowly, effortless, and "feminine" (yin) ways (which are compared to the behavior of water).

 Ancient commentaries on the Tao Te Ching are important texts in their own right.
 Perhaps the oldest one, the Heshang Gong commentary, was most likely written in the 2nd century CE.
 Other important commentaries include the one from Wang Bi and the Xiang'er commentary.